WA9ONY/LoRa/LilygoT-Echo/README.md

        <img width="295" height="640" src="/LilygoT-Echo/Images/PDX278.png">
 </p>

-In 4 days 278 Meshtastic nodes in the Portland, OR area received by Lilygo T-Echo radios in the ham shack.
+In 4 days 278 Meshtastic nodes in the Portland, OR area received by Lilygo T-Echo radios with standard antenna in the ham shack.

 Oct.
 10, 2024
 - Direct nodes 78